 When Future Ted revealed all the amazing things Robin did over the years for his children, was it to fill the void of not having kids of her own, or did she do them just because she was being a good Honorary Aunt?

 Similarly, Marshall and Lily's relationship is sometimes seen less as sugary sweet perfect romance it's canonically considered and instead the pairing of a shrill harpy and a doormat settling for the first woman to sleep with him.

 As suggested In-Universe, did she came back from San Francisco because she realized she made a mistake or did she just settle for Marshall after failing to make it as an artist?

 Lily subjecting women the Ted dated to the Porch Test.
 Were they really unsuitable for Ted as she claims?
 Or is the Porch Test rooted in Lily's unconscious desire for a perfect family with a perfect father figure, something she never particularly had growing up?
 Considering that Ted often takes the role of the Team Dad in their group dynamic, it's hard not to see Lily's actions as being like a young child acting out and developing an irrational hatred of their parent's new partner.

-Season 9 was accused of this when it first appeared (And was later confirmed by Bays & Thomas themselves) that the entire season would be told in the timespan of Barney and Robin's wedding.
+Season 9 was accused of this when it first appeared (and was later confirmed by Bays and Thomas themselves) that the entire season would be told in the timespan of Barney and Robin's wedding.

-This one is interesting and doubles as a Base Breaker.
+This one is interesting and doubles as base breaking.
 Because of the small time span season 9 takes place over, it leads to bizarre mood changes for the characters.
 Such as James in one instance taking his relationship very seriously and only a few hours later he's making crude and mean jokes about the same topic.